 GM: Caroline abruptly starts from her slumber.
-Her body is numb with pain, as if it’s being pinpricked with a hundred needles.
-Some instinct screams to flail, but her arms won’t move.
-Then she feels blood shooting through her arteries, her paralyzed limbs tingling and growing flush.
+Her body is numb with pain, as if it’s getting pinpricked with a hundred needles.
+Instinct screams to flail, but her arms won’t move.
+Then she feels blood shooting through her arteries.
+Her paralyzed limbs tingle and grow flush.
 It feels like a heart attack in reverse.

 Caroline: Who the hell is in her room?
 Staff ignoring the ‘do not disturb’ on the door?
 Someone else?
-She listens closely, even as she reaches out in the darkness for her purse, drawing her neat little 9mm.
+She listens closely, even as she reaches out in the darkness for her purse.
+She draws out her neat little 9mm.

-GM: Straining her ears, Caroline concludes there is only one intruder in her hotel room.
+GM: Straining her ears, Caroline concludes there is only one intruder in her suite.

 Caroline: She waits for the steps to move further away, perhaps out of the room.
 Bag in hand, hand on firearm, firearm in bag, she pushes the closet door open with one foot.

 GM: Caroline does not have long to wait.
 Foosteps sound again.
-Then a sharp, quick creak, as the door jerks open.
+Then a sharp, quick creak as the door jerks open.
 The room’s lights flip on.
 The man in front of her is tall, thick-necked, and wide-shouldered.
-His bald head and mirrored shades only further add to his imposing appearance.
+His bald head and mirrored shades further add to his imposing appearance.

 Caroline recognizes him.
 He’s part of her Uncle Orson’s personal security detail, outside the supervision of Roger Ferris.
 Ex-FBI.
-Nominally to provide personal protection, much like Alphonse is nominally just a driver.
-In practice, also a ‘problem solver’ for other issues the archbishop wishes quietly taken care of.
+Nominally to provide personal protection, much like Alphonse is nominally a driver.
+In practice, he’s also a ‘problem solver’ for issues the archbishop wishes quietly taken care of.